analexander/Eat-Da-Burger/README.md

 * Whenever a user submits a burger's name, the application displays the burger on the left side of the page -- waiting to be devoured.

-* Each burger in the waiting area also has `DEVOUR IT!` and `DELETE!` buttons.
-When the user clicks them, the burger will move to the right side of the page or be deleted from the database.
+* Each burger in the waiting area also has `Devour It!` and `Delete!` buttons.
+When the user clicks them, the burger will either move to the right side of the page or be deleted from the database.

 * The application stores every burger in a database, whether devoured or not.